strobel-lab/SMARTT/README.md

-SMART (Sequencing-based Mutational Analysis of Riboswitch-induced Termination) is a high-throughput method for generating ligand-dependent in vitro transcription termination profiles.
+SMARTT (Sequencing-based Mutational Analysis of RNA Transcription Termination) is a high-throughput method for generating ligand-dependent in vitro transcription termination profiles.

-This repository contains two programs: 'SMART - Data Analysis Pipeline' and 'SMART - Heat Map Maker'.
+This repository contains two programs: 'SMARTT - Data Analysis Pipeline' and 'SMARTT - Heat Map Maker'.
 More extensive README's describing their use can be found in their respective folders.